 There has previously been created a Reserve Fund to be used to finally retire or to pay when due debt service on designated Parity Bonds and any Additional Bonds to the extent the amounts in the Interest and Sinking Fund are insufficient.
 The Resolution provides that so long as the market value of the money and investments in the Reserve Fund, or any account therein, are not less than a "Required Amount" equal to the average annual principal and interest requirements of the Parity Bonds and Additional Bonds, no deposit to the Reserve Fund is required.
-The Bonds are being issued to produce a debt service savings for the Authority and the System and consequently there will be a reduction of the Required Amount and the portion of the funds or deposit in the Reserve Fund will be withdrawn and deposited to effect the refunding of the Refunded Bonds.
-No additional deposit is required to be made to the Reserve Fund from the proceeds of the Bonds (see "SELECTED PROVISIONS OF THE RESOLUTION" for additional details on the Reserve Fund).
+At the time of delivery of the Bonds, the amounts on deposit in the Reserve Fund are not less than the Required Amount. (see "SELECTED PROVISIONS OF THE RESOLUTION" for additional details on the Reserve Fund).